 - Older Hero vs. Younger Villain: With Kananga in Live and Let Die and Max Zorin and May Day in A View to a Kill.
 Inverted with Scaramanga in The Man with the Golden Gun, Stromberg in The Spy Who Loved Me and Kamal Khan in Octopussy.

 - Older Than They Look: Roger Moore was three years older than Sean Connery, and looked about 10 years younger when he was cast as Bond at 45.
+Even in the later movies, where he's visibly aged a fair bit, he looks damn good for a man pushing 60.

 - Omniglot: He is shown to know more languages than the other Bonds.